EdwardBetts/yournextmp-popit/docs/new-instance.md

 `candidates_create_areas_and_posts_from_mapit`.
 (Otherwise
 you'll need to write your own script to create them.)

-For example, to set up a post for each consituency in the UK general election using UK MapIt you might run:
+For example, to set up a post for each constituency in the UK general election using UK MapIt you might run:

    ./manage.py candidates_create_areas_and_posts_from_mapit \